vulcanize/mintnet-commander-aws/README.md

 python api.py chainshot --instances <INSTANCE_1_ID> --instances <INSTANCE_2_ID> --instances <INSTANCE_3_ID>
 ```

 This command creates a file called `chainshot.json` in the working directory.
-Note that the master node cannot be chainshot.

 Thawing can be done using said file like so: